 Many lawyers operate on a contingency basis.
 This means that they do not collect money from you until after your case has been resolved.
 For example, some lowers will ask that they receive a percentage of your settlement amount rather than ask for payment on an hourly basis.
 Since payments vary from lawyer to lawyer, be sure to ask a lawyer about whether they expect any up-front costs.

 I Might Be Partially At Fault, Can I Still File a Claim?

 Truck accidents are traumatic.
 Many of our clients worry about whether they were partially at fault for the accident.
 They often wonder if there was something they could have done differently to avoid what happened.
 Our truck accident lawyer in San Antonio, Texas will need to thoroughly investigate what happened to find out who was responsible.
 We would encourage you to reach out to our firm to learn more.
 You should know that even if you were partially responsible, it may be possible to recover partial compensation.

 Do I Need to Talk to the Insurance Company?

 We would recommend that you avoid giving any statement to another party, or their insurance company, without speaking to a lawyer.
 By law, you must cooperate with your own insurance company.
+However, if you are struggling to communicate with your insurance company or they are giving you an issue with your claim, you can reach out to a lawyer for help.
 You do have the right to let your lawyer communicate with them on your behalf.
 This is recommended to avoid complications.

 Call The Law Office of John W. Shaw, PLLC Today